Showing posts with label Lk.07. Show all posts

 And this question really confuses Christians.
 Because we’ve read the other parts of the gospels, in which John was entirely sure Jesus is the one to come.
 So it’s a little confusing when John suddenly sends Jesus some students with the question, “So are you the one to come?”

-Most of the time, Christians assume John had a massive crisis of faith.
-After all, he’d been tossed into prison, he was gonna die, and when you ponder your mortality like this, you start to rethink everything.
+Most of the time, Christians assume, and teach, John was having a massive faith crisis.
+After all, he’d been chucked into prison, he was gonna die, and when you ponder your mortality like this, you start to rethink everything.
 Maybe John didn’t believe anymore.
-So, to make himself feel better, he send students to Jesus with the unspoken request, “Please tell me my life hasn’t been in vain.
+So, to make himself feel better, he sent students to Jesus with the unspoken request, “Please tell me my life hasn’t been in vain.
 Please tell me you’re Messiah.”

 I don’t care for this interpretation.
 Mostly because I think the interpreters are projecting their own doubts upon John.
 He had no such doubts.